roberth-k/cloudsurvey/plugins/source/aws/costexplorer/README.md

 #### output

-Produce one datum for each service group.
+Produce one datum for each service group. **The data will be backdated to now - 24h.**

 **name:** `aws_ce_daily_cost_per_service`
 **tags:**